ypa/doolay/docs/worklog.md

 - First time wagtail2 branch working!
 - Remove bookings app.
 Started building GCE image for debian-stretch with python 3.6.
 Manually provisioned instance with Postgres, Elastic search, redis and Python 3.6 built from source.
 - Add step to install nginx in vagrant/provision.sh
+- Looked more into details on swingtime and django-scheduler.
+Django-swingtime looks promising.